Harry45/azml/projects/GalaxyGenius/README.md

 and if we want to make it publicly available,

 1) create a tunnel on ngrok account
+2) launch application on docker (as above)
-2) in a screen, we then do `ngrok tunnel --label edge=xxx http://localhost:8000`
+3) in a screen, we then do `ngrok tunnel --label edge=xxx http://localhost:8000`

 where xxx is obtained from the ngrok profile.